yaal-coop/canaille/doc/index.rst

 ========

 **Canaille** is a French word meaning *rascal*.
-It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a simplistic identity and authorization management software.
+It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a lightweight identity and authorization management software.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :